 Despite being very closely related, mass and weight do not represent the same quantity.
 The amount of matter contained in an object determines its mass; this measurement is not dependent on any external force.
 The weight of an object refers to how much gravity influences its mass.
 The following is a handy formula for memorizing the mass-weight relationship:

 in which w is weight, m is mass, and g is the acceleration due to gravity.
 This is:

 at the surface of the Earth, but it varies elsewhere.

-An object experiences motion when it undergoes a change in location over a period of time.
+An object experiences motion when it undergoes a change in location over some time.
 To find the speed of an object, take the ratio of the distance traveled with the length of time required to do so.
 This quantity reflects the velocity if a direction is also involved (remember that vectors are quantities that contain a direction and a magnitude).

 Displacement is measured in meters, acceleration is measured in meters per second squared or meters per second per second, and velocity is measured in meters per second.
 Acceleration is related to mass and force through the equation:

 - F is the force.
 It is measured in newtons (N),